 Two mountain lions and several native bird species are at the center of Wild Cat Station, a new spectacular outdoor exhibit.
 Grass, trees, and rocky alcoves allow the cats to utilize their natural abilities of climbing, scratching and jumping.

 See Who's Living at the EcoTarium!
 Encounter a wide variety of animals, from owls to turtles to bald eagles.

 Meet native animals you rarely see.
 Several have come out of hiding to live in the Animal Corner building on the museum’s Lower Courtyard.
-Drop by to see our personable porcupine and skunks.

 Our expansive outdoor exhibit features several play areas, each with its own theme.
 Each area offers unique and innovative outdoor experiences designed to engage children and their families through activities such as building, digging, nature art, climbing, music and movement.